 Benzonatate is chemically related to anesthetic agents of the para-amino-benzoic acid class (e.g. procaine; tetracaine) and has been associated with adverse CNS effects possibly related to a prior sensitivity to related agents or interaction with concomitant medication.

-Swallow Benzonatate capsules whole.
-Do not break, chew, dissolve, cut or crush Benzonatate capsules.
+Information for Patients Swallow Benzonatate capsules whole.
+Do not break, chew, dissolve, cut, or crush Benzonatate Capsules.
 Release of Benzonatate from the capsule in the mouth can produce a temporary local anesthesia of the oral mucosa and choking could occur.
-If numbness or tingling of the tongue, mouth, throat, or face occurs, refrain from oral ingestion of food or liquids until the numbness has resolved.
+If numbness or tingling of the tongue, mouth, throat, or face occurs, refrain from oral ingestion of foods or liquids until the numbness has resolved.
 If the symptoms worsen or persist, seek medical attention.

-Pregnancy Category C. Animal reproduction studies have not been conducted with Benzonatate.
+Animal reproduction studies have not been conducted with Benzonatate.
 It is also not known whether Benzonatate can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
-Benzonatate capsules should be given to a pregnant woman only if clearly needed.
+Benzonatate should be given to a pregnant woman only if clearly needed.

 It is not known whether this drug is excreted in human milk.
-Because many drugs are excreted in human milk caution should be exercised when Benzonatate capsules are administered to a nursing woman.
+Because many drugs are excreted in human milk caution should be exercised when Benzonatate is administered to a nursing woman.

 Carcinogenicity, mutagenicity, and reproduction studies have not been conducted with Benzonatate.